X

 Cheetah Creek

 This coalition of cheetah cubs has been welcomed as the newest addition to the land animal side of the park.
 Cheetah Creek resides across from Lion’s Lair near Lake Chabot.
 At Cheetah Creek see these majestic female cheetah cubs learn their way into adolescence.
-If you are lucky, you may see a rare sighting of an animal ambassador in training, 4-month-old male cheetah cub, Kalahari.
+If you are lucky, you may see a rare sighting of an animal ambassador in training, 1-year-old male cheetah cub, Kalahari.

 As the fastest land animals, these 5 cheetah girls are sure to exhibit their strengths and playful demeanor.
 Imani, Dakari, Shuri, Duma, and Makena, unlike other big cats, have and will continue to grow into their long legged, slender body.
-Cheetah’s unique frame allows them to attain their famous supreme speeds.
-They may be cubs, but they are already reaching great speeds, and can reach up to 50-80mph as an adult.

 At the park, you can often see the young cubs lounging in the shade, and or taking in the sun on a warm day.
 If you observe closely, you can see black tear stripes along their face.
 These stripes/tear marks start at their eyes and run down to their mouth.
 It is believed that these marking functions protect their eyes from sun glare, just like you wear sunglasses, or a football player wears eye black on a sunny day!